Conducting a Risk Assessment

-Our consultant was therefore requested to conduct an independent review of the critical infrastructure.
+Our consultant was therefore asked to conduct a risk assessment as part of an independent review of the critical infrastructure.

 Through a series of interviews, our consultant was able to identify a significant number of single points of failure, both within the infrastructure and with internal processes.

 These included a number of examples where equipment that had originally been installed as a temporary measure had now become critical to the business yet there was still no duplication in place: often the equipment was not even being used for the task for which it was originally designed.

 Furthermore, the business had no change management process so additional equipment was being bought and installed without any consideration of the demands for electricity and air conditioning.